oac-tree/sup-dto/doc/source/anytype.rst

 The ``AnyType`` API currently contains only one method for modification, which applies only to structured types:

-.. function:: AnyType& AddMember(const std::string& name, const AnyType& type)
+.. function:: AnyType& AnyType::AddMember(const std::string& name, const AnyType& type)

    Add a member type for this structured type with the given name and type.
 Empty types are not allowed as member types.